-Regrettably, experience has shown that where motorists perceive that there is either no active levels are limited, it is far more likely that they will 'take a chance' and ignore the restriction.
+Regrettably, experience has shown that where motorists perceive that there is either no active enforcement of a restriction or that enforcement Control.
+They have also gained NVQ Level 2 in levels are limited, it is far more likely that they will 'take a chance' and ignore the restriction.
 For restrictions to have their desired effect, it is therefore necessary for them to be enforced.